Eucharistic Minister & Lay Eucharistic Visitor Training

-- Meet with your clergyperson to discuss the ministry of a EM/LEV and your desire to serve in this ministry.
-If you are in a parish without resident clergy, contact your area Dean, who will also consult with your parish Warden and your parish’s regular supply priest (if applicable).
+- Meet with your clergy person to discuss the ministry of a Eucharistic Minister and Eucharistic Visitor.
+Express your desire to serve in this ministry.
+If you are in a congregation without resident clergy, contact your area Dean, who will also consult with your congregation’s Warden and your congregation’s regular supply clergy (if applicable).

 - Ensure that you are currently a confirmed communicant in good standing in your parish.
 Complete appropriate training with your congregation’s clergy person (or consult your Dean if you are in a parish without resident clergy).
 Training curriculum may be determined by clergy and can be provided by The Whitaker Institute.

 - Ensure that your Safe Church training is up-to-date.

-After above requirements are complete, you will be ready to apply to the bishop’s office for a license.
-Please work with your congregational clergy (or Dean) to download and submit the Eucharistic Minister/Visitor License Application.
+- After above requirements are complete, you will be ready to apply to the bishop’s office for a license, as follows:

 Normally, congregations are asked to renew their Eucharistic Minister and Lay Eucharistic Visitor licenses by the First Sunday of Advent in Year B, which will occur again in 2020.
 Usually, the training is done within local congregations.
 From time to time Whitaker Institute offers an additional opportunity to take that training with people from around the diocese.
 Those attending the course also need to get specific local instruction from their home congregation.
-To receive a license, they will need to be approved by their Rector/Vicar/Priest-in-charge.
+To receive a license, individuals will still need to be approved by their Rector/Vicar/Priest-in-charge.
 And to receive a Lay Eucharistic Visitor license, they will also need to have a current Safe Church Track 2 certificate.